mobi-css/mobi.css/README.md

 ### Scalable

-Plugin system makes css scalable.
-You can import plugins to enhance Mobi.css, or use the plugin as a standalone css library. **It's even possible to use a plugin without Mobi.css**.
+Plugin system makes CSS scalable.
+You can import plugins to enhance Mobi.css, or use the plugin as a standalone CSS library. **It's even possible to use a plugin without Mobi.css**.

 ### Mobile-first